 2. Find a place for you and your family

 When you enter the front door you will find an entryway with stairs leading either up or down.
 The nursery and classrooms for children are downstairs and the worship space is upstairs.
 If you are arriving for the Worship Service at 10:00, come on upstairs.
 There is an information booth in the foyer with more information about the church, and the greeters can help answer any questions that you may have.
 Nursery care is available downstairs from the beginning of the service (children in Kingdom Kids, Pre-K through 2nd grade, start off upstairs with us and then are dismissed downstairs after the worship music is over).
 Once you are ready, come on in and have a seat.

 The service usually lasts about an hour.
 We nearly always start out with a time of praise and worship songs, followed by a few announcements and a prayer led by one of the church leaders.
 There is then a message from the Bible, usually about 25 to 30 minutes.
 Older elementary age students are welcome to join in on our Transition Kids program during this time.
 You can find more on our Sunday worship page.

 One thing you may notice is that we don't collect an offering during the service.
 There is a wooden box by the glass doors for those who would like to help financially support our ministry, but we don't want our guests to feel obligated to do so.

 We are a pretty friendly bunch, but we also respect those who would prefer to remain more anonymous on a first visit.
 The bottom line is that we won't single anyone out or put anyone on the spot.
-Feel free to join us downstairs after the worship service for refreshments and conversation - we would love to have the chance to get to know you a little better.
 For those who are ready to take the next step in connecting with others at Trinity, we recommend checking out a small group.
-If you have any additional questions that were not answered here, please call Mark at 927-4384.
+If you have any additional questions that were not answered here, please call Doug at 927-4384.